Can You Use Regular Nail Polish On Acrylic Nails? [Best Guide]

 To apply new nail polish over acrylic nails, you must remove any existing nail polish first.
 Here’s what you’ll do.

 Nail polish removing procedure:

-- Apply pressure to the nail, wait three or four seconds, then wipe it outward to the nail tip.Since the excess acetone is now mixed with the color, it won’t reach the cuticle.
-In this case, you must remove the polish quickly so that the cuticle does not become stained.
+- Apply pressure to the nail, wait three or four seconds, and wipe it outward to the nail tip.
+Due to the mixture of acetone and color, excess acetone won’t reach the cuticle.
+You will need to remove the polish quickly if this happens to avoid staining the cuticles.

 How to apply regular nail polish on acrylic nails: